Ekonavi/ekonavi-adr-docs/architecture-design-records/adr-004-domain-structure.md

 * Users might not recognize geotargeting from the URL alone (is "es" the language or country?)
 * Sub-domains are more “separate” than a directory structure as far as content segmentation is concerned.

-Put the content of every language in a different subdirectory option:
+#### Option 2: Put the content of every language in a different subdirectory option:
-#### example.com/es/
+`example.com/es/`
 **PROS:**
 * Easy to set up
 * Can use Search Console geotargeting, Low maintenance (same host)